-Root Canal (Endodontics)
+Root Canals (Endodontics)

 Apicoectomy (Endodontic Surgery)

-In most cases a second root canal is considered before an apicoectomy since it is a simpler, less invasive procedure.
-Before the apicoectomy begins you will be given a local anesthetic to numb the area.
+In most cases, a second root canal is considered before an apicoectomy since it is a more straightforward, less invasive procedure.
+Before the apicoectomy begins, you will be given a local anesthetic to numb the area.
 The doctor will start by making an incision in your gum to expose the root of your tooth.
 Any inflamed tissue will be removed to clean out the area.
-The surgery takes place in a very small area, and only a few millimeters from the root.
+The surgery takes place in a tiny area and removing a few millimeters from the root.